log4trump/log4trump.github.io/index.md

 ## log4trump - Make Logging Great Again!

 Your logs are overrun by **FAKE ERROR MESSAGES**.

 Fix these so-called problems with **log4trump**, a new logging library (and it's really great, believe me) that only permits accurate praise about how well your software is running.
+Just replace the failing **log4j** with **log4trump** and transform any codebase into the healthiest system of all time.
+It's tremendous.

 ### Logging Levels